-The mission of the Greene Land Trust is to preserve and protect significant natural and cultural resources in and around Greene County, New York.
-The Trust's goal is to provide substantial public benefit in identifying and protecting important resources while demonstrating a flexible and exemplary partnership with all stakeholders
+To preserve and protect significant natural and related cultural resources in and around Greene County, New York.
+The Trust's goal is to provide substantial public benefit in identifying and protecting important resources while promoting an effective balance between sound development and long-range natural resource protection.

 The Greene Land Trust will maintain the highest levels of integrity and openness in our relations with the public and property owners.
 In 2015 the Trust received national recognition as an Accredited Land Trust.
 To earn accreditation land trusts must submit extensive documentation and undergo a rigorous review.
 "Through accreditation land trusts conduct important planning and make their operations more efficient and strategic," said Accreditation Commission Executive Director Tamara Van Ryn.
 "Accredited organizations have engaged and trained citizen conservation leaders and improved systems for ensuring that their conservation work is permanent."

 Greene Land Trust is now one of 317 land trusts from across the country that has been awarded accreditation since the program began in 2008.